math1p0027/slides/slides.md

 - Statistical models are trained to approximate probabilities

-- For a given set of input examples X and target labels Y, we want approximating $P(Y|X)$
+- For a given set of input examples X and target labels Y, we want to approximate $P(Y|X)$

 - This works well for standard prediction tasks, but